NightworkersLabs/games-system/front-cross-casino/README.md

   - Make sure to pick a `trackerId` between 0 and 255 for new partner, prefer using one that is not already assigned.
 This ID will be the one that will be bound and visible on-chain for each user buy associated with this partner.
 - Commit your changes and wait for validation of your modifications of a repository admin.
 - Once your PR is approved, Github+Vercel continuous deployment will automatically push your modifications to testnet / mainnet app within 5-10 minutes.

-## Considerations
-- Careful when the Chrome window pops, the full dApp experience might not be fully warmed-up yet (database, events scraper, API endpoint...). have a look at `.vscode/launch.json` and check that every expected terminals and environments are spawned and fully functionnal.
-- On the first launch, a debug-specific profile will be created at repository root (`.chrome-vscode-debug-profile`).
-You will need to install and setup Metamask once ; this configuration will be used for every debug session after that point.
-- If you ever close the Chrome window that is currently debuging the dApp, you can respawn a new one by launching `2+) Chrome : Attach to Next.js` debug task.
-It will attach a new Chrome session to the current setup without needing to shutdown every workers and relaunch `A) Full-stack`.
-- On a brand new Metamask setup, you might want to use the debug-account that is automatically shipped with 20.000 ETH to test the dApp.
-To install it, watch out for `1) Hardhat : Run EVM` logs in the Terminals and get the Private Key associated with `Account #0`. (https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-account).
-Its balance and history will be reset everytime `A) Full-stack` is freshly invoked.
-- When you use a brand new `A) Full-stack` after having successfully registered transactions on the previous EVM worker, Metamask will probably complain that your nonce are not synced.
-To fix that, you need to reset your account before submitting new transactions. (https://metamask.zendesk.com/hc/en-us/articles/360015488891-How-to-reset-your-account)
-- Be careful with using NodeJS version 17+, can cause ECONNREFUSED when using `localhost` manual binding (mainly because of this changed behavior : https://github.com/nodejs/node/issues/40702) Please prefer the usage of explicit `127.0.0.1` when possible